patrickbwarren/qgis-survex-import/README.md

 ### Features

-* no dependencies, natively reads binary .3d files;
+* no dependencies, natively reads binary .3d files ;
-* imports stations, and legs, with full metadata;
+* imports stations, and legs, with full metadata ;
-* imports z-dimension (altitude) data;
+* features carry _z_ dimension (elevation) data ;
-* creates passage walls, cross-sections, and polygons from LRUD data;
+* creates passage walls, cross-sections, and polygons from LRUD data ;
 * CRS can be set from PROJ.4 string embedded in .3d file.

 ### Installation